notionparallax/blog/_posts/2020-03-24-the-true-name.md

 <style></style>

 When one has an unexpected amount of free time&mdash;and very tedious online training to avoid&mdash;one's mind strays onto some odd questions.
+In this case, what _is_ a _true name_?

 <figure class="quote">